TheodorNorsten/ML-Parks/README.md

-# Using NLP based on Tweets to understand the Usage of parks in Stockholm.
+# Using Machine Learning based on Tweets to understand the Usage of parks in Stockholm.
-This project was conducted as a Bachelor thesis were I explored the potential of Twitter-data and NLP techniques to understand the Usage of parks in Stockholm.
+This project was conducted as a Bachelor thesis were I explored the potential of Natural langugage Processing(NLP) techniques based on Twitter data to understand the Usage of parks in Stockholm.
+NLP is a field within Machine learning with the ability of a computer to read, understand and dervie meaning from the human language through text or speech.
 <br/>
 For full description: [Degree report](http://www.diva-portal.se/smash/get/diva2:1453846/FULLTEXT01.pdf)
 ## Introduction